 The exact amount of fat and protein is a matter of individual body responses and activity levels.
 However, most people on ketogenic diets don't consume over 5% of calories from carbohydrates.
 You can read more about your ideal macros in the posts below:

 You may find it easier to use an app to track your macronutrients.
-My iPad app can track your macronutrients and do a lot more to help you achieve your goals.
+The KetoDiet App can track your macronutrients and do a lot more to help you achieve your goals.